 Work Injuries that Qualify for Workers’ Compensation in Iowa

 Iowa takes a very broad view when it comes to work-related injuries that can be covered by workers’ compensation.
-According to the Iowa Supreme Court, an injury eligible for workers’ compensation may include “any impairment of health, or a disease, that comes about because of a work-related trauma or exposure.”
+According to Iowa law, an injury eligible for workers’ compensation may include “any impairment of health, or a disease, that comes about because of a work-related trauma or exposure.”
 But an accident or unusual occurrence is not required to produce a compensable injury.

 Furthermore, workers’ compensation is available for the aggravation done to a pre-existing injury or condition as long as the aggravating injury can be shown to have occurred as a result of an employee’s work-related activities.